Featured Comment:

 - Yellow onion: Thinly sliced.
 While yellow onions are the go-to in Japan, white onions can be a great substitute if needed.

 - Green cabbage: This is a great option if you’re looking for a classic, authentic flavor.
-But feel free to explore other cabbage varieties to suit your taste or what’s available at your local market.
+But feel free to explore other cabbage varieties that suit your taste or what’s available at your local market.

 - Yakisoba sauce: Mixture of oyster sauce, soy sauce, Worcestershire sauce, tomato ketchup, sake, sugar, and toasted sesame oil.